lalamove/challenge/backend.md

   - Requirements:

     - Coordinates in request must be an array of exactly **two** strings.
 The type shall only be strings, not integers or floats.
-    - The latitude and longtitude value of coordinates must be correctly validated.
+    - The latitude and longitude value of coordinates must be correctly validated.
     - Order id in response should be unique.
 It can be an auto-incremental integer or uuid string
     - Distance in response should be integer in meters